-The majority of people who've been infected with HSV never know they have the disease, because they have no signs or symptoms.
-The signs and symptoms of HSV can be so mild that they go unnoticed.
+Most people who've been infected with HSV don't know they have the infection because they have no signs or symptoms or because their signs and symptoms are so mild.

 Recurrences are common